checkmarx-ts/CxAnalytix/README.md

 ## Version History
+* 1.3.2
+	* BUG FIXES
+		* Memory leak in M&O client REST API code fixed.
+		* Added the `RetryLoop` configuration to allow retries after timeout.
+		* Stopped the attempt to load policies at startup if the M&O URL is not provided.
+		* Stability fixes for AMQP outputs.
+		* Dependency upgrades.
+		* Garbage collection tuning.
 * 1.3.1
 	* FEATURES
 		* Platform-specific tarballs are now created.
 This is to address the dynamic loading of DPAPI that .Net Core apparently doesn't handle well in cross-platform builds.